“Life’s too short,” says Jill, explaining why she was quitting an acting gig in a commercial. “You gotta do what makes you happy.”

 The narrator of the video cautions, “Humans take being unsatisfied to an art form … it’s not enough to be healthy and alive.
 You need to do human things, like have good relationships, develop self esteem and achievements.
 In the real world, it explains why the wealthiest people in history are not the happiest people in history.”

 I’ve my own theory of modern life: We are hardwired for struggle.
 It’s how we survived our first couple of hundred millennia, through unrelenting struggle to stay alive until tomorrow.
 But our fundamental external needs are now expectations.
-We take them – food, clothing, shelter, physical safety – for granted.
+Many of us take them – food, clothing, shelter, physical safety – for granted.
 When denied external struggles, we invent new ones.

 Invented external challenges can be positive, which is how I justify the physical rigors of bicycle travel.
 But they are too often negative, and thus unfulfilling.
 How else to explain the epidemics of addiction and suicide in the wealthiest modern society?

-But when it comes to the internal needs of Maslow’s upper tiers, “love and belonging, esteem, and self-actualization,” how can we expect the same society, organized to promote consumption, to supply those critical yet intangible necessities of human lives?
+But when it comes to the internal needs of Maslow’s upper tiers, “love and belonging, esteem, and self-actualization,” how can we expect the same society, organized to promote consumption, to supply those intangible yet critical necessities of human lives?

 We all know the answer: It can’t.

 Worse, economies are cyclical and fragile, as proved most recently by a pandemic.
-COVID-19 forces us to focus, anew, upon the mundane essentials of modern societies we took for granted but weeks ago.
-Would you have guessed in December that you’d feel anxiety over world toilet-paper supplies come March?
+COVID-19 forced us to focus, anew, upon the mundane essentials of modern societies we took for granted but weeks before.
+Would you have guessed in December of 2019 that you’d feel anxiety over world toilet-paper supplies come March?

 So here we are, stripped of the veneer of borrowed prosperity.
 Our mutual survival now depends upon struggling together against a real, not an invented, challenge.